How to Set Your Freelance Writing Rates

 Now that I am freelance writing full-time, I have to focus on making as much or more than I made at my full-time job.
-When I started out freelance writing as a side hustle, I started with a few unpaid articles to get experience, took on assignments that were interesting even though they didn’t pay well, and didn’t have as much pressure to hit monetary goals.
+When I started freelance writing as a side hustle, I started with a few unpaid articles to get experience, took on assignments that were interesting even though they didn’t pay well, and didn’t have as much pressure to hit monetary goals.
 That all changes when you start working for yourself full-time.
 Instead of viewing it as a side hustle, you have to realize that you are running a business and you have to set your freelance writing rates accordingly.

 I made two mistakes in the past that I am vowing not to make this year.
-At first, I didn’t really negotiate rates and was fine with the “set rates” publications told me.
+At first, I didn’t negotiate rates and was fine with the “set rates” publications told me.
 I have a great community of entrepreneur and writer friends and we recently talked about how we set our rates and it made me reflect.
 Now I have a system I use to decide whether or not to take on an assignment.
 I’m also much more organized about tracking my income and expenses, so I don’t have to scramble when it is time to pay my taxes.
-(I made the mistake of using an Excel spreadsheet to manage everything my first year of freelancing but learned that it’s not the most effective way to do it.
+(I made the mistake of using an Excel spreadsheet to manage everything in my first year of freelancing but learned that it’s not the most effective way to do it.
 Who knew?!)

 Here are a few of my tips for negotiating your rates and what I’ve learned about how to stay organized with taxes as a freelance writer.